 Step 3: Earn a Doctoral Degree

 A Ph.D. may be required for career advancement to high-level research positions and university teaching jobs.
-Students are expected to focus on an epidemiology specialty, such as nutritional epidemiology, chronic disease epidemiology or molecular epidemiology, though curricula are flexible in order to meet students' personal interests.
+Students are expected to focus on an epidemiology specialty such as nutritional epidemiology, chronic disease epidemiology, or molecular epidemiology; however, curricula are flexible in order to meet students' personal interests.
 There are also dual M.D/Ph.D. programs in epidemiology that highlight clinical research.
 All epidemiology doctoral students must complete original independent research and write a dissertation in order to fulfill graduation requirements.